jzthree/mini_projects/README.md

 ### poissonLikDist.py:
-many distance metric I previously knew are not particularly good for count data that are not normalized, especially when the count number is low.
+Most distance functions are not particularly designed for count data that are not normalized (the sum of each sample varies but we only care about proportions).
+Distance metic should indicate the uncertainty of the data so lower counts should generally result in higher distances and this is an attempt.
 Specifically RNA-seq with low depth is the scenario that I use this for.
-Distance metic should indicate the uncertainty of the data so lower counts should generally result in higher distances and this is an attempt.